Economics PhD Candidate

 University of Warwick

-I am a PhD candidate in Economics at the University of Warwick, originally from Bassano del Grappa, Italy.
+I am a PhD candidate in Economics at the University of Warwick.
 Warwick Website: here.

 My research lies at the intersection of econometrics, time series and financial econometrics, with a particular focus on asset returns and macroeconomic data.

-My main supervisor is Eric Renault.
-My second main supervisor is Cesare Robotti.
+My primary supervisor is Eric Renault.
+My second supervisor is Cesare Robotti.

 I am currently on the 2024-2025 Job Market.